Smiling is the greatest gift you can give to another human.

 Treatment with dermal fillers could be a “quick fix” / “band-aid” solution, to hydrate the skin and add extra support.
 But dermal filler treatment outcomes are limited to treat accordion lines, before we go too far by placing too much filler.
 The risk is to increase the skin volume in that treated area giving too much heaviness.

 It is better to “turn back the clock” and rejuvenate the tissues/skin by producing more collagen production in the weak area.
-Treatments such as DermaPen, Laser treatments and PRP (even better when combining them) would repair the skin.
+Treatments such as DermaPen and Laser treatments (even better when combining them) would repair the skin.
 The skin will become stronger, avoiding the skin to collapse when smiling.

 I don’t like my wonky smile